xanderex-sid/Fundamentals_Of_Machine_Learning/OpenCV with CUDA/README.md

 * <a href="https://github.com/RustyGrackle/Fundamentals_Of_Machine_Learning/tree/main/OpenCV%20with%20CUDA/DriverDrowsiness">Driver Drowsiness Detection</a> : The objective of this Python project is `to build a drowsiness detection system` that will `detect that a person’s eyes are closed` for a few seconds.

+* <a href="https://github.com/RustyGrackle/Fundamentals_Of_Machine_Learning/tree/main/OpenCV%20with%20CUDA/FaceRecognition_usingOpenCVand_Python">Face Recognition Using OpenCV</a> : In this project, `OpenCV` uses `machine learning algorithms to search for faces` within a picture.
+Because faces are so complicated, there isn’t one simple test that will tell you if it found a face or not.
+Instead, there are thousands of small patterns and features that must be matched.
+The `algorithms break the task of identifying the face into thousands of smaller, bite-sized tasks`, each of which is easy to solve. `These tasks are also called classifiers`.
 -----------------------------------------------------------------------------------------------------------------------
 Siddharth Mishra.